 Workout In The Morning

-If at all possible, workout earlier in the morning before your day wears you down.
-If you’re anything like me, I have a good amount of energy until about 11am and then everything seems to taper off.
-If you can find 20-30 minutes to be active in the am it'll be well worth it.
+If at all possible, work out earlier in the morning before your day wears you down.
+Personally, Try to find 20-30 minutes to be active in the am it'll be well worth it.

-Also, if you're rocking a summer pregnancy, you tend to be less swollen in the morning making activity more comfortable and practical.
+Also, if you're rocking a summer pregnancy (here are tips to stay cool!), you tend to be less swollen in the morning making exercise during the third trimester more comfortable and practical.

-Like I mentioned above- your workouts don’t need to be overly intense.
 You're growing a baby so take it easy!
 Instead, rest when need it throughout reps and sets and be careful pushing yourself.
-Make sure you're able to hold a conversation (read: breathe normally) throughout most of your workout.
+Make sure you're able to hold a conversation (read: breath normally) throughout most of your workout.

-Take breaks, drink water and basically have common sense.
+Take breaks, drink water, and basically have common sense (need help on the water-front?
+Here's 10 easy to implement tips to drink more!).
 Your goal is to do something beneficial for your body not to cause you and the babe more stress.